 Customers of Splitit include Emma, Simba (mattresses), Vestiaire Collective.

-4.3 Example of an Australian Magento store offering BNPL options
+4.3 Example of Australian Magento stores offering BNPL options

-Blossoms Costumes, a Magento 2 store built by agency Krish Technolabs, offers Zip and AfterPay Buy Now Pay Later options on their product page:
+Blossom Costumes is a Magento 2 store built by agency Krish Technolabs, that offers Zip and AfterPay Buy Now Pay Later options on their product page:

 And at checkout: